perfsonar/docs/addon_microdep.rst

 See also ``/etc/perfsonar/microdep/mapconfig.yml`` on your *User interface* host for descriptions.

-*Small gaps* are only counted and reported in summary event records, typically once per 24h.
+*Small gaps* are only counted and reported in summary event records (event_type = "gapsum").
+Such records are output when the *perfsonar-microdep-gap-ana* service is stopped/reset, by default once every 24h.

 .. _addon_microdep_jitter-analysis: